RomainMaure/PixelBot/src/pixelbot_audio/README.md

 ## Troubleshooting

 - [gTTS](https://pypi.org/project/gTTS/) is a Python library and CLI tool to interface with Google Translate's text-to-speech API.
 Internet connectivity is thus required to make it work, as opposed to [Pyttsx3](https://pypi.org/project/pyttsx3/) which can work offline.
-- The speaker needs to turned on manually when starting the activity and turned off after the activity.
-It also needs to be recharged regurlarly.

 ## Bugs & Feature Requests